 Yesif they contain enough metal, your eyeglasses or sunglasses can set off the metal detector if you have them on your person when you pass through it.

 While you can wear them, it’s probably better not to until you board your flight.
 Wearing sunglasses inside the terminal or concourse can draw unwanted attention to you from airport authorities, potentially interfering with your itinerary.
-Place them in their protective case until you need them on the plane.
+Follow proper care instructions and place them in their protective case until you need them on the plane.

 Yes, you're free to wear them in flight.
 Since sunglasses block light, wearing them is a good strategy for sitting in a window seat (or if the person in the window seat refuses to shut the blind).